cacophony-wj/LeS/README.md

 ###  Scanner Settings

 Customize the scanner to your taste.
-It will tell you who (or what) is horny and how much.
+It will tell you who (or what) is horny and how greatly.
 If you are only interested in females, choose that option.
 If you are only interested in humanoids, choose that option.
 It's up to you.

 I must insist that you set **Interval** of no lower than _60_ and a **Range** of no greater than _1024_.